 The file will contain the worksheets corresponding to the anyLogistix data tables as well as examples of the inserted data values.

-Empty tables and default data are not exported unless the Export empty and default data option is enabled in the export dialog.
+Empty tables and default data are not exported unless the Export empty data tables option is enabled in the export dialog.

 You can now fill the exported file with your own data to later import it to anyLogistix as a new scenario.